justinbt1/justinbt1.github.io/_posts/2025-06-13-mean-of-means.md

 ---
-title: 'Is the average of averages the same as the overall average?'
+title: 'Is The Average of Averages The Same as The Overall Average?'
 date: 2025-06-13
 permalink: /posts/is-the-average-of-averages-the-same-as-the-overall-average
 tags: